-Eliseu Meifrèn I Roig Spain
+Eliseu Meifrèn I Roig Biography | Oil Paintings

 12-24-1857 Barcelona, ESP - 2-5-1940 Barcelona, ESPBack to Artist IndexView Artists Paintings

-In 1892, he went back to Paris and began to associate with the Impressionists, producing changes in his use of colors.
-Five years later, he accepted an invitation from the President of the "Gabinete Literario", and moved to Las Palmas in the Canary Islands.
-His home there became a makeshift art academy, where Néstor Martín-Fernández de la Torre was one of his students.
+In 1892, he returned to Paris and befriended many of the Impressionists artists, this led to him changing his color palette.
+Five years later, he accepted an invitation from the Gabinete Literario Theater in Las Palmas in the Canary Islands, his home there became a makeshift art academy, where Néstor Martín-Fernández de la Torre was one of his students.

-Eliseu Meifrèn i Roig fame peaked at the turn of the century, with exhibitions in South America as well as Europe.
-However, after the commercial failure of his works at the "Real Círculo Artístico de Barcelona", he decided to move to Buenos Aires, Argentina.
-He arrived there in 1903, held his first exhibition shortly after and organized a large exposition of Catalonian painters in 1904, including five pastels by Pablo Picasso.
+Eliseu Meifrèn i Roig fame peaked at the turn of the century, with exhibitions in Europe and South America, but, after the commercial failure of his paintings at the Real Círculo Artístico de Barcelona, he decided to move to the very prosperous city of Buenos Aires, Argentina in 1903.
+He held his first show not long after and also organized a large exposition of Spanish Catalonian painters the following year, including pastels by Pablo Picasso.

-Art Movement: Impressionism
+Art Movement: Impressionism.

-Artists Influencing Eliseu Meifren: Antoni Caba, Ramon Martí Alsina
+Artists Influencing Eliseu Meifren: Antoni Caba, Ramon Martí Alsina.

-Traveled: Argentina, Italy, France, Belgium, USA
+He Traveled To Argentina, Italy, France, Belgium, USA.

-Painters Eliseu Meifrèn i Roig Influenced: Néstor Martín-Fernández de la Torre
+Painters Eliseu Meifrèn i Roig Influenced: Néstor Martín-Fernández de la Torre.